Belfast-Murray River

-Belfast-Murray River is a provincial electoral district for the Legislative Assembly of Prince Edward Island, Canada.
+Belfast-Murray River (District 4) is a provincial electoral district for the Legislative Assembly of Prince Edward Island, Canada.
 Created mostly from 4th Kings, part of 5th Kings and a small part of 4th Queens in 1996.
 It was formerly named Murray River-Gaspereaux from 1996 to 2007.

 Members

-The riding has elected the following Members of the Legislative Assembly:
+The riding has elected the following members of the Legislative Assembly: